Now featured on the Open Ottawa website!

 Final Video:

-This project would not have been possible without the valuable contributions of my team members: Fallon Pulido, Esmeralda Paredes, Tina Le, Reda El Maddahi, and our professor, Sean Sytsma.
+This project would not have been possible without the valuable contributions of my team members: Fallon Pulido, Esmeralda Paredes, Tina Le, Reda El Maddahi, and the support of our professor, Sean Sytsma.

 Thank you for scrolling till the end.